 Step Four: Build Local Links

-The last but more important step is building a very specific type of link – local.
+The last but more important step is building a particular type of link-local.
 Links, in the world of SEO, are like votes for your website.
-The more links that are pointing from other websites (e.g. Yelp, your friend’s blog, your Facebook page) to pages on your website, the higher those pages will appear for the specific keywords they are targeting.
+The more links that are pointing from other sites (e.g., Yelp, your friend’s blog, your Facebook page) to pages on your website, the higher those pages will appear for the specific keywords they are targeting.
 However, not all links are equal.
 Links from relevant “authority” websites count much higher than those from newer, non-relevant sites.

 For digital marketers untrained in Local SEO, finding the right links for a local campaign can be tough.
-It takes a lot of time and effort to understand where to find them.
-This is where the previous competition research comes in handy.
-By reverse engineering your competition we can also understand where they are getting links from and which ones are giving them the biggest “boost” in the search results.
+It takes a lot of time and effort to understand where to find them; this is where the previous competition research comes in handy.
+By reverse engineering your competition we can also know where they are getting links from and which ones are giving them the most prominent “boost” in the search results.
 We can use this information to gain the same links, thus leveling the playing field and giving your website the same boost.

 Below is a list of some of the best local link building opportunities to grow your SEO campaign…